Break Beam Eyes

 Semi, 3 Shot, Full Auto and Ramping

 The Smart Parts SP-8 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 The accuracy of this review is disputed.
 Please see discussion on the comments page.

 158 of 165 people found this review helpful.

 More than 5 years